 The Metropolitan Organization (TMO) is an organization of institutions dedicated to developing power and leadership among citizens in order to transform the city.
 We work to create relational power that can build and strengthen each member institution as well as shape public policy for the common good.
 TMO was formed in 1980 to give a voice to people who are usually excluded from major decisions that affect their lives.
 TMO is a part of a larger network of organizations known as the Industrial Areas Foundation (IAF), a nationwide organizing institute with a fifty year history.
 TMO is also part of the West / Southwest IAF regional network and the Industrial Areas Foundation national network.
 TMO believes that a truly democratic society requires the active participation of ordinary citizens.
 When people lack the means to connect to power and participate effectively in public life, social relationships disintegrate.
 Our model of relational organizing helps build real community.
 It generates social capital through a tight web of relationships across lines of race, ethnicity, class, faith, and geography.
 This social capital enables us to participate fully in public life and to become more effective actors in our communities.

-Former TMO President Jan Wilbur Leaves Legacy of Leadership
+TMO Celebrates Jan Wilbur’s Legacy of Leadership Sat.
+Nov.
+14th

 Jan Wilbur was essential to the creation of The Metropolitan Organization (TMO).
 In the words of Sr. Christine Stephens, Wilbur “worked side by side with me to build the Houston sponsoring committee.
 I went on to organize and she became the first and only president of TMO… [She was] a great lady.”